 We advise that all pets (dogs, cats, and rabbits) be castrated or spayed unless intended for breeding purposes.
 It is recommended in most cases that the surgery occurs between 4 and 6 months of age.
 Surgical neutering helps prevent some unwanted behavioral problems (aggression, wandering, marking).
 It also prevents some types of cancer (breast cancer and reproductive cancers) as well as preventing some other life-threatening conditions (pyometra, dystocia, and prostatic disease).

-We tailor the vaccine needs of your pet based on his or her lifestyle.
-When you come for your appointment, you will be asked to fill out a vaccine consent form.
-This form asks you questions concerning where your pet spends most of its time, what other animals it is exposed to, etc. Based on your answers to those questions and in consultation with you, a customized vaccine protocol will be developed for your pet.
-We do recommend the core vaccines for most animals (DA2PP and Rabies for dogs; FVRCP and Rabies for cats).
-Some pets need non-core vaccines depending on their risk of exposure to the diseases for which the vaccines protect (Bordetella and Leptospirosis in dogs, Feline Leukemia in cats).
-We recognize the three-year length of protection for many of our vaccine booster in adult pets (DA2PP, FVRCP, and Rabies).
+We tailor the vaccine needs of your pet based on their lifestyle.
+When you come for your appointment, you will be asked a series of questions relating to where your pet spends most of their time and who they spend it with.
+Based on your answers to those questions and in consultation with you, the doctor will customize a vaccine protocol for your pet.
+We do recommend the core vaccines for all pets unless they are medically unwell (DA2PP for dogs; FVRCP for cats, and Rabies vaccines for both, even if they spend all of their time indoors).
+Some pets need non-core vaccines depending on their risk of exposure to the diseases for which the vaccines protect (Bordetella, Leptospirosis, and Canine Influenza for dogs, Feline Leukemia in cats).
+We recognize the three-year length of protection for many of our vaccine boosters in adult pets (DA2PP, FVRCP, and Canine Rabies).
 Vaccines such as FeLV, Bordetella, and Leptospirosis are given yearly for susceptible pets.

 This is not a comprehensive listing of our preventative medicine policies but gives you some idea of how we go about helping you give your pet a happy, healthy life.
 Please call if you have any questions about your individual pet.